Vinyl Windows In Houston Vs. Fiberglass

 - No Paint Needed: Vinyl is produced with a resin that can have color added into the resin itself for a permanent finish. is made with a resin that gives the material a permanent color.
 Therefore, you choose your color before the assembly of the window.
 Vinyl windows will not fade and cannot be painted—but they never need painting.
 In fact, paint doesn’t even stick to vinyl, it slides right off.

 - Fade Resistant: Vinyl, when exposed to UV rays, simply does not fade as wood windows do.
 This means that vinyl keeps its color for the life of the window.

-- Easy Installation: Vinyl windows in Houston are typically easier to install than fiberglass windows.
-This is why vinyl windows are easier to find at different home improvement stores, which don’t normally carry fiberglass.
+- Easy Window Installation: Vinyl windows in Houston are typically easier to install than fiberglass windows.
+This is why vinyl windows are easier to find at home improvement stores, which don’t normally carry fiberglass.
 As such, if you buy vinyl windows in Houston you can self-install.
-However, it still requires some basic construction knowledge so we still recommend to leave it to the professionals.
+However, it still requires some basic construction knowledge so we still recommend leaving it to the professionals.